NZ Shooters Travelling Overseas

 - The approved permit is good for 12 months from the approval date.

 - Once the competitor has the Bureau of Alcohol, Tobacco, and Firearms permit approval, you can use it for all tournaments you want to attend in the United States during the time the permit is valid.

 - Each competitor must apply for their own permit individually.

 - You will need an invitation letter from the Match Director of the event you are traveling to.
 The match will normally have this letter available for download as part of their match information.
 You will need to send the invitation letter with your name on it to the Bureau of Alcohol, Tobacco, and Firearms along with the Form 6 NIA (above).

-- After completing both the invitation letter and the 6 NIA form, fax both documents to the Bureau of Alcohol, Tobacco, and Firearms.
+- After completing both the invitation letter and the 6 NIA form, fax or email (preferred) both documents to the Bureau of Alcohol, Tobacco, and Firearms.

 - The approval can take up to 8 weeks, so prepare early!

 Download advisory to shooters traveling to the USA on commercial aircraft

 The Best Practice is to ensure that all of your firearms, parts, ammunition, and magazines (or speed-loaders) are placed as required inside your checked luggage.